fedoraAnjara/Warchall-challenge/README.md

 # Warchall-challenge
 ## Of the 11 challenges we had to deal with, I succeeded in 9.
-Here are the 2 challenges I couldn't solve:
+The 2 challenges I couldn't solve are :
 * 7 Tropical Fruits
 * Nurxxed
 ## So I'm going to explain step by step how I captured the flag for the 8 challenges I successfully completed.